 After all, who would want to focus on improving quality when you can work on improving your sales pitch or create new strategies to minimize overheads?

 Understanding how data quality affects all of these other areas of your organization and its success makes a world of difference.
-Once you realize that improving data quality can help you improve targeting, keep leads in the sales funnel, and reduce costs associated with managing poor quality data, you and your teams will willingly prioritize cleaning, validating, and scrubbing data to extract more value from it.
+Once you realize that improving data can help you improve targeting, keep leads in the sales funnel, and reduce costs associated with managing poor quality data, you and your teams will willingly prioritize cleaning, validating, and scrubbing data to extract more value from it.

 Improve the Quality of Your Data with Astera Centerprise

-As an enterprise-grade end-to-end data integration tool, Astera Centerprise comes complete with multiple features and capabilities to enhance data quality to ensure that you never have to work with inconsistent or unreliable data again.
+As an enterprise-grade end-to-end data integration tool, Astera Centerprise comes complete with multiple features and capabilities to enhance quality to ensure that you never have to work with inconsistent or unreliable data again.

 The Data Cleanse object allows users to validate their data through regular expressions and remove whitespaces, the Data Quality Rules object features dozens of functions to check the quality of data, and the Expression transformation gives users the chance to build custom expressions to clean and validate data just how they want to.
 Supporting data extraction and integration from 40+ sources, Astera Centerprise also comes with a Distinct transformation giving users the chance to deduplicate data, ensuring that only relevant unique data is passed to the next step in the integration pipeline.